-Text: A big cart is capable of being loaded; to go somewhere, (which is of) no calamity (or fault).
+A big cart is capable of being loaded.
+It has somewhere to go, which is of no calamity (or fault).

 In the time of abundant possessions, a cart is needed to carry all the resources.
 Line 2 is a masculine axle centre, like a cart with a strong structure capable of carrying a heavy load over a long distance.
 It correlates with line 5, like an able and reliable courtier serving the king.